gcallah/MiscWriting/VoiceOfCommunity/voices.md

 the ecological community strives to be in the world but not of it, so that it points towards a transcendent city that any real, human city can only approach from a distance.

-Rod Dreher's book **The Benedict Option** is a recent reminder of the value of the ecological community: there are circumstances in which is appropriate for a "remnant" to withdraw from the society around them as much as possible, and by their example, show the possibility of a different way of life.
+Rod Dreher's book *The Benedict Option* is a recent reminder of the value of the ecological community: there are circumstances in which is appropriate for a "remnant" to withdraw from the society around them as much as possible, and by their example, show the possibility of a different way of life.

-States are often suspicious of ecological communities, since the state wants everyone within its borders to participate in political life (even if only as the victim of a totalitarian regime).
+The State is often suspicious of ecological communities, since the State wants everyone within its borders to participate in political life (even if only as the victim of a totalitarian regime).
 But in most cases, this suspicion is unfounded.
 The existence of such communities can expand the boundaries of what forms of life the people in a society conceive as possible.
 They're like scouts, sent out to report back on how hospitable far off life forms may prove to be.

+The danger of *not* allowing these voices to fully participate in the conversation, or even excluding them entirely, is that it produces a one-sided social life, deformed like a weight lifter who only strengthens his biceps and neglects his other muscles.

 As brilliant a thinker as Giovanni Gentile can fall into grave error when he fails to realize that to be fully human requires the recognition that all of these types of community are, in fact, human.
 While he correctly sees that the